-- Students must choose one of following practicum options: - ★9: Part-time practicum (must register in PEDS 492 only), or - ★15: Full-time practicum (must register in PEDS 493 only) - (2) Practicum opportunities may be limited for those students wishing to do a part-time practicum. - Students interested in the Coaching Studies Concentration should see §154.1.3(4). - A maximum of ★18 in Practicum course offerings may be credited toward the BPE degree program.
+- (1) Students must choose one of following practicum options: - \bigstar 9: Part-time practicum (must register in PEDS 492 only), or - ★15: Full-time practicum (must register in PEDS 493 only) - (2) Practicum opportunities may be limited for those students wishing to do a part-time practicum. - (3) Students interested in the major in Sport Coaching should see §154.1.3(4). - (4) A maximum of ★18 in Practicum course offerings may be credited toward the BKin degree program.

-Degree Program Concentrations 154.1.3
+154.1.3 Majors

-Students normally select from one of seven concentrations at the end of Year 2 of the program.
-Students should contact the Undergraduate Programs Office of the Faculty of Physical Education and Recreation for information about specific concentration requirements.
+Students normally select from one of five majors at the end of Year 2 of the program.
+Students should contact the Undergraduate Programs Office of the Faculty of Physical Education and Recreation for information about specific course requirements for their major.